Staunton Street / Wing Lee Street Project (H19)

 - 19 street numbers of buildings

-Building upon study findings, the URA will continue to collaborate with stakeholders to develop initiatives to the benefit of the local community, including the rehabilitation and revitalisation of existing URA-owned buildings within H19, as well as to create synergies with adjoining areas so as to bring overall improvements to the district through urban renewal and community rejuvenation at large.
+Building upon study findings, the URA collaborated with stakeholders to develop initiatives to the benefit of the local community, including the rehabilitation and revitalisation of existing URA-owned buildings within H19, as well as the creation of synergies with adjoining areas so as to bring overall improvements to the district through urban renewal and community rejuvenation at large.

-Since January 2019, the URA has adopted a “community making” approach in H19 and its vicinity, and will further develop and incorporate an integrated “4Rs” strategy to realise urban renewal within the neighbourhood.
+Since January 2019, the URA has adopted a “community making” approach in H19 and its vicinity, and incorporated an integrated “4Rs” strategy to realise urban renewal within the neighbourhood.